srujanagattu/TripCompanion/README.md

 https://www.back4app.com/docs/android/parse-sdk

-# Credentials to login to our TripCompanion App
+# Credentials for admin login to our TripCompanion App

- - Username : dristi
+ - Username : admin
- - Passwod : dristi123
+ - Passwod : admin

 # Contributions of our Teammates: